thu-tram/mangg-may-tinh/applications/dns.md

 ## Redundancy

-So far, we've been talking about ``the `berkeley.edu` name server,'' but in reality, each zone has multiple name servers.
+So far, we've been talking about "the `berkeley.edu` name server," but in reality, each zone has multiple name servers.
 All the name servers for a zone are functionally identical, and each name server can answer any query in the zone.

 This ensures that we have availability for that zone, and if one name server goes down, the others can keep answering queries for that zone.
 By convention, zones are required to have two name servers, though in practice, most zones will have at least three.

 Usually, one of the name servers is designated as the primary server that actually manages the zone.
 The rest of the servers are secondary mirror servers that just store and serve a copy of the information on the primary server.

-Now, in the DNS lookup, name servers might reply to you with: ``I don't know, but you should ask the `.edu` zone.
+Now, in the DNS lookup, name servers might reply to you with: "I don't know, but you should ask the `.edu` zone.
 This zone has 13 name servers.
-Here are the domains and IP addresses for each of them.''
+Here are the domains and IP addresses for each of them."
 Then, you can pick which of the name servers to contact next.

 ## DNS APIs